NSLS-II/docs/source/fresh-installation.rst

 A puppet class should install conda into ``/opt/conda`` on machines designated ``*-srv*`` ("server") or ``*-ws*`` ("workstation") as soon as they are on the NSLS-II network and have a puppet client configured and running.
-It should also create an empty directory, ``/opt/conda_envs`` for root-controlled conda environments.
+It should also be noted that there are some special cases where other 'classes' of machine also receive the installation (i.e. on some ``-ca*`` and ``-gpu*`` machines).
+Puppet should also create an empty directory, ``/opt/conda_envs`` for root-controlled conda environments.
 The configuration in ``/opt/conda/.condarc`` designates this location as the second place conda should look for environments, after ``~/conda_envs``.